Why the financial industry would lose billions, per year

 Numerous otherwise benevolent organizations needed to be silenced

 The influence of the financial industry must be enormous.
-I have sent these details to CARP, Probus, CANAGE, the CFIB, the Canadian Chamber of Commerce, United Way, Generation Squeeze, Democracywatch.ca, Evidence for Democracy, Broadbent Institute and many more.
-They all failed to respond.
+I have sent these details to numerous organizations, all with benevolent mandates.
+They all failed to respond or advocate.
 They are acting as if the financial industry has accompanied a generous “donation” with a message like the following:

 “Please meet your mandate and advocate strongly against any injustice you find.
 However, never mention the CPP’s surplus.
-If you do, your annual donation stops.”
+If you do, your annual donation will stop.”

-When these otherwise reputable organizations never mention any existence of a cover-up, Canadians understandably conclude we are not being abused.
+When these otherwise reputable organizations never mention any existence of a cover-up, Canadians understandably conclude that there must not be a cover-up.
 These organizations not only fail to advocate.
-They lull Canadians into assuming there is no cover-up and no CPP surplus.
-This makes the job of the whistleblower even more challenging.
+They lull Canadians into assuming no cover-up is possible.

-Executives in these organizations may have decided this donation/bribe will considerably help them accomplish their goals in all areas except revealing the CPP’s surplus.
-Or the donation/bribe may have mostly ended up in the executive’s own bank account as a bonus payment.
+Executives in these reputable organizations may have decided this alleged donation/bribe will considerably help them accomplish their organization’s goals in all areas except one.
+Or the donation/bribe may have mostly ended up in the executive’s personal bank account.

 There is nothing illegal regarding this unwritten agreement.
-It is not a bribe.
+It is not a bribe, they can argue.
 It is merely donation with an understanding.
 In the event of an investigation, participants have little to fear.
 However, our CRA does frown on non-profits and charitable organizations that publish a mandate, collect membership fees based on that mandate and then ignore their mandate.
+For example, CARP is Canada’s most powerful advocate for seniors, especially on financial issues.
+Seniors conservatively deserve $60 billion from the CPP’s surplus.
+Yet CARP remains silent.

-If you have doubts about these accusations, you may want to contact any of these organizations yourself, alluding to this website’s findings and asking them why they are not advocating agressively for CPP reform.
+If you have doubts about these accusations, you may want to contact an organization of your choice, alluding to this website’s findings and asking them why they are not advocating aggressively for CPP reform.

 Are banks, the lion’s share of the financial industry, without sin?